MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ## Find items in the items list

 The items list displays all the Fabric items you have access to.
-[Discoverable items](/power-bi/collaborate-share/service-discovery) that you don't have access to are also listed, so you can request access to them.
+See [NOTE](#onelake-catalog-dlp-note) for exceptions.

 * To shorten the list, you can the catalog's filters and selectors.